toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 depending on the simulation requirements of the model.
 Any other (optional) input arguments can be defined for the model as well, which will be loaded from the :ref:`YAML <yaml>` file automatically.
-Users can change model parameters or enable/disable them by interacting with the configuration file.
+Users can change model parameters or enable/disable them by modifying with the configuration file.
 For example, a model function that multiplies the photon array with the input argument would look like this in the code:

 .. code-block:: python